AUGMXNT/quartz/content/defi/2022 Predictions.md

 ## Areas of Interest
 * Continued demand for blockspace
 	* alt-L1 to L2 plays
-* Income generation, incentive control
+* Income generation, incentive control (veNomics)
 * Stablecoins
+	* a bear market for crypto is a bull market for stablecoins
+	* there will be regulatory headwinds...
 * DAO experiments & Utility NFTs
 	* https://twitter.com/Flynnjamm/status/1476582725691789315
 * Private Transactions